 “When they came back to me a few weeks later, they said, “Well, in the ancient literature we found a description called ‘savikalpa samadhi’.
 That means that you see things as you see them with your eyes, but you experience them emotionally and viscerally, as with ecstasy, and a sense of total unity and oneness.”

 Savikalpa samadhi, the highest of spiritual states of consciousness (each a samadhi), second only to nirvikalpa samadhi (infinite bliss).
 Descriptions online abound – “In this state the conception of time and space is altogether different.
 For an hour or two hours you are completely in another world.”
 (1) or “The body is in a trancelike state, but the consciousness is fully perceptive of its blissful experience within” (2).

-I cannot even imagine what it must feel like to see the blue marble of the earth from space, and it would be trite to compare that feeling to my own travels.
+I cannot even imagine what it must feel like to see the blue marble of the Earth from space, and it would be trite to fully compare that feeling to my own travels.
 But as I’ve said above, I can appreciate some measure of what Mitchell and others have said.

 I’ve thought long and hard about why – is it a disconnect from what my colleagues and friends would deem ‘normal’ lives?
 Is it because I have had the ability to pick and choose where I want to go, removing stressors that I’d otherwise have to handle on a daily basis?
 Perhaps some measure of both, but in large part neither: once I saw the world as interconnected and people as more alike than I realized, it was impossible to ‘unsee’ it.

 I may never experience the actual Overview Effect, nor an incredible suspension of disbelief or an otherworldly ability to feel fully mindful.
-But the small but powerful glimpses of something like it, wrapped in a blanket of gratitude, have been some of the most beautiful moments during my last years of travel.
+But the small, powerful snippets of something like it, wrapped in a blanket of gratitude, have been some of the most beautiful moments of my life, whether I am traveling or not.